The Carter Family

 photo from http://freepages.genealogy.rootsweb.com/~rykbrown/brown.htm

 Occupation: Clergyman.
-Thomas was the curate at Hitchin, Hertfordshire.
-He came over to Ireland in 1799 as Private Chaplain to Primate Stuart.
+Thomas was ordained deacon on 24 August 1790 and appointed curate of Shudy Camps, Cambridgeshire and later of Hitchin, Hertfordshire.
+He went over to Ireland in 1799 as Private Chaplain to Primate Stuart.
 He was prebend and rector at Ballymore parish for 46 years from 28 March 1803 until his death in 1849.
-He also held also the Deanery of Tuam in County Galway ("without cure of souls") from 1813.
+He also held also the Deanery of Tuam ("without cure of souls") from 1813.

 1803 - Thomas Carter,